 May peace and blessings reach you all and find you all in good health.

 This is my first instructable.
-Please bare with me as i take you through the process of making this fun board game that any age can play.
-This game is based off of the original board game first published by Ravensburger in 1960.
+Please bear with me as i take you through the process of making this fun board game that any age can play.
+Das Malefiz Spiel was first published by Ravensburger in 1960.
 It was part of my childhood growing up and thought it would be fun for my kids to play.